janardhanamt/weblogic/webcenter-content/wcc-document-security/08-configuring-custom-metadata-profile-and-rules/08-configuring-custom-metadata-profile-and-rules.md

  ![TThis image shows the WCC Add Profile Rule menu](./images/task5-create-workflow-step7.png "This image shows the WCC Add Profile Rule menu")
   - Select the type of users to be added to the step.
 Multiple types can be defined:
     - To add a group of users defined by an alias, click Add Alias.
 On the Add Alias to Step page, choose the alias from the displayed list.
-    - To add individual user logins, click Add User.
+    - To add individual **user logins, click Add User**.
 On the Add User to Step page:
-    - To narrow the list of users, select the Use Filter check box, click Define Filter, select the filter criteria, and click OK.
+    - To narrow the list of users, **select the Use Filter check box**, click Define Filter, select the **filter criteria**, and click OK.
-    - To select a range of users, click the first user, then press and hold Shift and click the last user in the range.
+    - To select a **range of users**, click the first user, then press and **hold Shift and click the last user in the range**.
-    - To select users individually, press and hold the Ctrl key and click each user name.
+    - To select users individually, press and **hold the Ctrl key and click each user name**.
-    - To add a variable user defined by a token, click Add Token.
+    - To add a variable user defined by a token, **click Add Token**.
 For information about creating tokens, see Creating, Editing, or Deleting a Token.
      ![TThis image shows the WCC Add Profile Rule menu](./images/task5-create-workflow-step5.png "This image shows the WCC Add Profile Rule menu")
 - Click OK.
-- Click the Exit Conditions tab.
+- Click the **Exit Conditions tab**.
   - Specify how many reviewers must approve the revision before it passes to the next step.
-    - To require approval by all reviewers, select All reviewers.
+    - To require approval by all reviewers, select **All reviewers**.
     - To specify a minimum number of reviewers who must approve the revision, select At least this many reviewers and enter the number.
      ![TThis image shows the WCC Add Profile Rule menu](./images/task5-create-workflow-step8.png "This image shows the WCC Add Profile Rule menu")
   - Typically, exit conditions are useful when metadata could be changed by an external process during the workflow step.
 Use the following instructions if the step requires additional exit conditions to pass to the next step:
-    - Select the Use Additional Exit Condition check box.
+    - Select the **Use Additional Exit Condition check box**.
     - Click Edit.
-    - On the Edit Additional Exit Condition page, select a workflow condition or a metadata field from the Field list.
+    - On the Edit **Additional Exit Condition page**, select a workflow condition or a metadata field from the Field list.
-    - Select an operator from the Operator list.
+    - Select an operator from the **Operator list**.
 Operator is a dependent choice list that shows operators associated with the Field.
     - Select a value from the Value list.
 Value is a dependent list based on the option chosen as the Field.
     - Click Add to add the conditional statement to the Condition Clause.
 The clause appears in the Condition Clause box.
 You can append multiple clauses with AND statements.
     - Repeat for as many conditions as required.
 To modify an expression, select it in the Condition Clause box, change the Field, Operator, or Value, and click Update.